THE WALLACE STORY

 With the death of D.M.
 Wallace in 1955, the reins passed to his brother, J. G. Wallace, and then to D.M.'s son, John D. Wallace, in 1959.
 At John's side was his brother-in-law, Ray Bradley.
 Both saw the need to separate the retail and wholesale functions.
 In 1963, the retail operations were divested and Wallace Hardware became exclusively wholesale under John D. Wallace and the retail operations were headed by Ray Bradley.
 As it became exclusively wholesale, Wallace Hardware's entire emphasis was then placed in distribution.
 This prompted the move from

 downtown Morristown to a new 150,000-square-foot building located near the then proposed Interstate Highway 81.
 The first order was shipped from that facility on Memorial Day, 1964.

 While the hardlines industry continues to change, the basic function of purchasing products from manufactures

 and selling them to dealers has remained unchanged since Wallace's founding.
 The role of the wholesaler has greatly expanded throughout the years to include offering many innovative dealer services.
 Store merchandising, affordable dealer advertising, inventory control systems, and clean modern stores became dealer necessities.

-In 1963, Wallace became affiliated with PRO Hardware in Stamford, Connecticut (now the PRO Group, Inc. located in Denver, Colorado) and now markets the PRO Group program in a thirteen-state area.
+In 1963, Wallace became affiliated with PRO Hardware in Stamford, Connecticut (now the PRO Group, Inc. located in Denver, Colorado) and now markets the PRO Group program in a eleven-state area.

 The hardware business was in John Wallace's blood from an early age, having worked within the company on a part time basis since the age of eight.
 His clear vision and insight helped grow the business to the size and level of quality it proudly attained and continues to maintain today.
 John D. Wallace passed away in November of 2008, but he had a plan that lived beyond him.